lee2sman/nosebook/log.md

 ## 2025-09-10

+Great opening of Everest's exhibit at panke.gallery tonight.
+I feel so self-conscious about irl presentations of my artwork, made on a computer, with an audience i usually consider online-first.
+So this reassured me about my old Babycastles days and my own approach: set up some screens, make it a varied and interesting use of the space, and trust your audience will be able to view the screen as 'primary', with screens as surfaces.
+While it was a 'minimal treatment' it was still compelling.
+Everest set up old broken internet pieces starting from the right of the gallery entrance and then more recent and working pieces as you moved around the space, and used a variety of types of screens (CRT, flatscreen, large monitors, old, etc) and some wall-mounted printouts of bots, printed books and interactive games/engines.

+In the evening I added an [interview with Danielle Brathwaite-Shirley](https://leetusman.com/archive/danielle-interview/) to the Dig Archive.

+## 2025-09-09

 Added [PocketC.H.I.P. original documentation](https://leetusman.com/archive/pocketCHIP/) and my collaborative [Radical DIY Computing zine](https://leetusman.com/archive/radical-diy-computing/), from a workshop taught using the PocketC.H.I.P., with Echo Theohar, to the Dig Archive.

 Saw DJ Marcelle at Hamburger Banhof tonight.
 Great set.